googleinterns/FarmLink/README.md

     ~/farmlink/functions npm start
 If it runs, then you are good to go onto the next step!
 ## Step #3: Setup Firebase
-Create a project in Firebase and run the following after doing so:
+Create a project in Firebase (go to this [tutorial](https://firebase.google.com/docs/projects/learn-more) to learn how) and run the following after doing so:

     ~/farmlink/functions npm install -g firebase-tools
     firebase init